 This course has been designed to strengthen the intellectual foundation of all the new entrants in the college.
-One of the most common factors found in the students seeking admission in college after high school is the lack of an overall view of human history, knowledge of global issues, peaks of human intellect, social/political benchmarks and inventors & discoverers who have impacted human life.
-For a student, the process of transformation from school to college is full of apprehension and intimidation of the system.
+One of the most common factors found in the students seeking admission in college after high school is the lack of an overall view of human history, knowledge of global issues, peaks of human intellect, social/political thinkers and inventors & discoverers who have impacted human life.
+For a student, the process of transition from school to college is full of apprehension and skepticism regarding adapting themselves to new system.
 The Foundation Programme intends to bridge the gap between high school and college education and develop an intellectual readiness and base for acquiring higher education.